Enabling discovery of gravitationally lensed explosive transients: a new method to build an all-sky watch-list of groups and clusters of galaxies: Method

 \subsection{Creating density maps with kernel convolution}

-To create a raw density map, galaxies matched between the two catalogues that pass the selection criteria are placed into a $0.5\times0.5$ degree pixel grid with 7.5 arcsec/pix scale.
-Each pixel contains a value representing how many galaxies exist within that region of space, and we take into account the large PSF of {\it WISE} by weighting the contribution of a single {\it WISE} detection by the number of \textit{J}-band detections from VISTA within the {\it WISE} PSF radius.
+To create a raw density map, galaxies matched between the two catalogues that pass the selection criteria are placed into a $0.5\times0.5$ degree pixel grid with 7.5 arcsec/pix scale. {This is almost identical to the approach used by \citet{Gonzalez19}, except using a slightly different pixel scale and we assign our maps to cover smaller regions, allowing for multiple disconnected regions to be mapped. {This is done specifically so we can test the method on smaller regions containing known group and cluster-scale objects.}} Each pixel contains a value representing how many galaxies exist within that region of space, and we take into account the large PSF of {\it WISE} by weighting the contribution of a single {\it WISE} detection by the number of \textit{J}-band detections from VISTA within the {\it WISE} PSF radius.
 This ensures we are not underestimating the number density due to blended sources in dense cluster cores where there can be up to of order 10 blended galaxies.

 Once the raw map has been constructed, it is convolved with a kernel designed to smooth out contributions from components that do not match those of typical cluster core scales.
 The kernel is described by a difference of two normalised Gaussian functions with different widths given by: